neatorobito/Perimeter/docs/getting-started.md

 ![iOS Background Location](ios_bg_location.png)

-Then add the following property strings:
+Then add a description for the following property strings:

 `Privacy - Location Always and When In Use Usage Description`